 Overall bike weight plays a pretty big role when it comes to riding stability, and surprisingly both the MYX and Peloton are within about a pound of each other.
 This is in part due to the heavy flywheel used on the MYX Bike—an item that’s especially necessary on account of the brand using friction resistance rather than magnetic.

 The frame on both of these bikes is made of high-strength steel, so as far as that goes, you shouldn’t have any issues.
 Both should hold up just fine and allow you to get a great workout in for years to come.
+Both bikes come with a 1-year warranty on parts and labor with a 5-year warranty on the frame.

 Finally a category where we have a distinct difference to discuss!
 The two bikes use very different resistance systems to make your riding experience easier or more challenging (depending on settings).
 In the case of the MYX Bike, a felt pad creates physical drag on the heavy flywheel to add resistance to your ride.
 Controlled in the same fashion, the Peloton uses magnets that it moves closer to or further from the flywheel to add more resistance.
 Over the long run, the felt pad becomes a wearable item over time (we’re talking years), but from a functional standpoint the effect is quite similar.
 Both systems use a control knob that allows for precise adjustment of resistance while riding.